Vilayvanh “Vanh” Bender Shares Insight into Upcoming Children’s Book

 It’s funny because I started writing when Mahlee’s first grade teacher Ms. Ajemian asked me to present in her class.
 Ms. Ajemian said Mahlee would share things about what her Mommy did when she was a little girl in class.
 I would tell Mahlee and Leela about my childhood mostly as a bedtime story.

-Mahlee’s class was learning about native Indians and all the things they would do, and Mahlee shared, “Oh yeah, my mom made shoes out of bananas.
+Mahlee’s class was learning about Native Americans and all the things they would do, and Mahlee shared, “Oh yeah, my mom made shoes out of bananas.
 My mom ate grasshoppers.”
 Things like that.
 So the teacher asked me, “Can you come to the class and present?”
 And I said, ‘Of course, sure."
 But I didn’t want to just go in the class and tell them these things.
 I said, “You know what?
 I’ll put it in a children’s book format,” and so I kind of just put a book together and that’s how I started writing.

 So this book is really your first journey into writing officially then, isn’t it?